AlexanderRichey/NewsJunkie/README.md

 ### Phase 4: Allow Complex Styling in Notes (1 day)

-Using quill.js, allow for complex styling of notes.
+Using the react-quill library (based on Quill.js), allow for complex styling of notes.

 [Details][phase-four]